pocl/pocl/doc/sphinx/source/conformance.rst

 - Many of ``native_`` and ``half_`` variants of kernel library functions are mapped to the "full" variants.

-- the optional OpenGL / D3D / SPIR extensions are not supported
+- the optional OpenGL / D3D extensions are not supported.
+There is experimental support for SPIR

 - clUnloadCompiler() only actually unload LLVM after all programs & kernels have been released.